nmshd/documentation/_docs_use/install-the-app.md

 # End automatic generation
 ---

-Caution: As enmeshed is open-source and the App is a white-label component, there are several flavors of the enmeshed App in the corresponding app stores.
+Caution: As enmeshed is open-source and the App is a white-label component, there are several flavors of the enmeshed App in the corresponding App stores.
 {: .notice--warning}

 # enmeshed App

-You can get the enmeshed App over your favorite app stores.
+You can get the enmeshed App over your favorite App stores.
 Please find the links below:

 - [enmeshed App on Apple AppStore](https://apps.apple.com/us/app/enmeshed/id1576693742#?platform=ipad)
 - [enmeshed App on Google PlayStore](https://play.google.com/store/apps/details?id=eu.enmeshed.app&hl=de&gl=US)